-During construction, potentially contaminated runoff may arise in parking and turning areas, fuel off-load and distribution areas, materials storage areas, skip and waste compactor areas and from on-site trade effluent and sewage treatment plants.
+During construction, potentially contaminated runoff may arise in parking and turning areas, fuel off-load and distribution areas, materials storage areas, skip and waste compactor areas and from on-site trade effluent.
+Contaminated runoff has the potential to pollute receiving water bodies.